-PlayLive is available in English, Maths, French and Spanish and they are interactive, competitive games which allow students to pitch their knowledge against others in a timed environment.
+PlayLive is available in English and Maths, they are interactive, competitive games that allow students to pitch their knowledge against others in a timed environment.
 PlayLive is great for testing students’ knowledge and improving recall skills.

 Using EducationCity’s Learn Screens with Differentiated Learning

 EducationCity helps a great deal with differentiated learning, particularly with the ‘topic finder’ tool in Search to find Learn Screens.
 If we have SEN/EAL learners it is incredibly simple to find the year group and use a Learn Screen that is linked to an Activity as scaffolding for the main task.